deepmodeling/abacus-develop/docs/advanced/interface/ase.md

 ## Introduction

 [ASE](https://wiki.fysik.dtu.dk/ase/) (Atomic Simulation Environment) provides a set of Python tools for setting, running, and analysing atomic simulations.
-We have developed the ABACUS calculator to be used together with the ASE tools, which can be accessed from the website of [ASE](https://wiki.fysik.dtu.dk/ase/).
-The ABACUS calculator ([ase-abacus](https://gitlab.com/1041176461/ase-abacus )) exists as an external project with respect to ASE and is maintained by ABACUS developers.
+We have developed an ABACUS calculator ([ase-abacus](https://gitlab.com/1041176461/ase-abacus )) to be used together with the ASE tools, which exists as an external project with respect to ASE and is maintained by ABACUS developers.

 ## Installation